CS-DS-125/125book/py4e_rst/04-functions.rst

 Exercises
 ---------

-**Exercise 4: What is the purpose of the “def” keyword in Python?**
+**Exercise 4: What is the purpose of the "def" keyword in Python?**

-| a) It is slang that means “the following code is really cool”
+| a) It is slang that means "the following code is really cool"
 | b) It indicates the start of a function
 | c) It indicates that the following indented section of code is to be
   stored for later